 Mae has feelings for Rafe, and those feelings are reciprocated.
 Both are young so, there is an innocence to them.
 Rafe finds a way to help Mae when she needs it, even when he isn’t capable of doing it himself.
 The constant dread and anxiety felt by the villagers as the plague starts spreading and claiming lives is something that is relatable in the current scenario.
 It is steeped in history but combined with fiction.
 It gives you a true account of life in those times, and the descriptions transport you to Eyam.
 I was reluctant to start reading this book because it is set during the plague.
 It hits a little too close to home right now and it took me a while to get past that part.

-I haven’t read any of Joanne’s Burn’s other works, but I enjoyed the writing style.
+I haven’t read any of Joanne Burn’s other works, but I enjoyed the writing style.
 The way the story follows is completely natural and maintains a good pace throughout.
-It keeps you intrigued with the plot and makes you want to continue for the characters.
+It keeps you intrigued with the plot and makes you want to continue to root for the characters.
 It was a different kind of historical fiction than I normally lean towards, but I loved it.

 *Click on the book cover above to get a copy.